revathskumar/blog.revathskumar.com/_posts/2019-08-02-in-search-of-a-height-adjustable-standing-desk.md

 # <a class="anchor" name="kufallo" href="#kufallo"><i class="anchor-icon"></i></a>Kufallo

-[Kuffallo](kuffallo) is based in Bangalore & one of the low cost option available.
+[Kuffallo][kuffallo] is based in Bangalore & one of the low cost option available.
 I went and saw a demo in their office in JP Nagar.
 The major issues I saw with `Kuffallo` was the **stability**.
 When we adjust the height the table was trembling heavily.
 Also the demo I saw was 4 x 2 feet.
 Even we customize and put 5 x 2.5 feet table top there is high chance that it might go wrong.